Shobha Ashok Jain v DCIT: ITAT Mumbai Quashes Time-Barred Section 148 Notice

 What the court held

 The Tribunal allowed the appeal of the assessee on jurisdictional grounds, holding that the Section 148 notice was time-barred and liable to be quashed.
 As a corollary, the assessment order framed pursuant to that notice was held to be void ab initio.
-Per the outcome reasoning extracted from the source, the Tribunal did not proceed to examine the merits of the penny stock additions or the Section 10(38) exemption claim, having disposed of the matter at the threshold jurisdictional stage.
+Having disposed of the matter at the threshold jurisdictional stage, the Tribunal did not proceed to examine the merits of the penny stock additions or the Section 10(38) exemption claim.

-The Tribunal's reasoning, as reflected in the text preview, was grounded in the Supreme Court's decision in Union of India v.
+The Tribunal's reasoning was grounded in the Supreme Court's decision in Union of India v.
 Rajeev Bansal & Others (Civil Appeal No. 8629 of 2024, dated 03.10.2024).
 That ruling established a framework for computing the limitation period applicable to reassessment notices issued during the TOLA transition period.
-The key principle applied was that the "surviving period" available to the AO after the deemed conversion of the old-regime Section 148 notice into a Section 148A(b) show cause notice — calculated as the days remaining between the date of the original notice and the TOLA deadline of 30.06.2021 — must be the outer boundary within which the fresh Section 148 notice under the new regime could be issued, commencing from the date the assessee submitted a response to the Section 148A(b) notice.
-Applying this computation to the present case's specific notice dates, the Tribunal found that the fresh Section 148 notice issued on 28.07.2022 fell beyond the permissible surviving period, rendering it time-barred.
+The key principle applied was that the "surviving period" available to the AO after the deemed conversion of the old-regime Section 148 notice into a Section 148A(b) show cause notice — calculated as the days remaining between the date of the original notice and the TOLA deadline of 30.06.2021 — must be the outer boundary within which the fresh Section 148 notice under the new regime could be issued, commencing from the date the assessee submitted a reply to the Section 148A(b) notice.

-The Tribunal also accepted, relying on the Supreme Court's ruling in CIT v.
-NHPC Ltd. (as cited by the assessee's representative), that a pure question of law — including a jurisdictional challenge to the validity of a Section 148 notice — can be raised for the first time before the Tribunal, even as an additional ground, and that the Tribunal has the power to adjudicate such questions to ensure substantive justice and correct application of law.
+The Tribunal admitted the jurisdictional ground (raised for the first time at the appellate stage) as a pure question of law, relying on the Supreme Court's ruling in CIT v.
+National Thermal Power Co.
+Ltd. [1998] 229 ITR 383 (commonly cited as the NTPC principle), which holds that pure questions of law — including limitation-based challenges to the validity of a Section 148 notice — can be raised for the first time before the Tribunal, even as an additional ground.

 Strategy observations